pwujczyk/ProductivityTools.BackupBitlockerKeys/README.md

-Module depends on Get-DateName and Get-OneDriveDirectory so it can automatically detect where OneDrive directory is placed and save file in the directory which has date in the name.
+The Module depends on Get-DateName and Get-OneDriveDirectory so it can automatically detect where the OneDrive directory is placed and save file in the directory which has a date in the name.

 ```Powershell
 Backup-BitlockerKeys -Destination destination -ToDateDirectory -ToPersonalOneDrive